 Fostering a diverse and inclusive environment in science and medicine is an ongoing challenge for medical schools in the United States.
 Despite the increasing diversity of the communities we serve as a nation, we continue to lag behind in achieving parity in diversity among our faculty and students in our nation’s medical schools.
 According to the Association of American Medical Colleges 2014 Diversity in the Physician Workforce: Facts & Figures report, in 2013, out of the total U.S. MD active physicians, 4.1 percent were Black or African American, 4.4 percent were Hispanic or Latino, 0.4 percent were American Indian or Alaska Native.
-Further, recent data from the AAMC show that in 2014, approximately 11 percent of total enrolled medical students came from racial and ethnic groups historically underrepresented in medicine, according to the AAMC Medical School Applicant Biographic Research Database.
+Further, recent data from the AAMC show that in 2016, approximately 13.7 percent of total enrolled medical students came from racial and ethnic groups historically underrepresented in medicine, according to the AAMC Medical School Applicant Biographic Research Database.
 In addition, while improving diversity in schools of medicine is important, even more challenging is realizing the benefits that a diverse student body and faculty bring.

-Our efforts have supported substantial increases in diversity among our medical student body and our faculty over the past decade, making the Icahn School of Medicine one of the most diverse private schools of medicine in the nation—one reason why we were named to the 2015 Diversity Inc “Top 5 Hospitals and Health Systems" list and 2015 Higher Education Excellence in Diversity (HEED) award.
+Our efforts have supported substantial increases in diversity among our medical student body and our faculty over the past decade, making the Icahn School of Medicine one of the most diverse private schools of medicine in the nation—one reason why we were ranked No. 1 on the "Top 12 Hospitals and Health Systems" list of DiversityInc and 2018 Higher Education Excellence in Diversity (HEED) award.
 We invite you to learn more about the unique programs we provide, which reflect our commitment to diversity, academic excellence, and, ultimately, to improving health equity.